likicv/usysml-test-cases/README.md

 more effective model-based systems engineering (MBSE).
 The uSysML (‘micro SysML’) project is an approach to the development of SysML v2 test cases based on the decomposability of SysML v2.
-The objective of this work is (1) to generate issues that may require consideration, clarification, or strengthening of the SysML v2 specification; and (2) to assist the wider MBSE community in the implementation of the SysML v2 specification.
+The objective of this work is (1) to generate input that would promote consideration, clarification, or strengthening of the SysML v2 specification; and (2) to assist the wider MBSE community in the implementation of the SysML v2 specification.